COVID-19 pandemic in Singapore: Scams

-Several parties have engaged in scams related to the pandemic.
-For instance, scammers have pretended to be MOH officials engaging in contact tracing.
-The MOH and police clarified that no financial details or transfer of money will be requested during contact tracing.
-The police have also arrested scammers on e-commerce platform Carousell.
-On 4 April, SPF announced that they had arrested a man for suspected money-laundering offences in relation to a COVID-19 linked scam which saw an overseas pharmaceutical company defrauded to the tune of €6.636 million (S$10.3 million) over the purchase of surgical masks and hand sanitisers.
+There had also been a number of reports of individuals that capitalised on the pandemic to engage in online scams.
+In one instance, scammers pretended to be Ministry of Health (MOH) officials engaging in contact tracing, which prompted the MOH and Singapore Police Force (SPF) to clarify that no financial details or transfer of money will be requested during contact tracing.
+Several people were also arrested for face masks sold over the online e-commerce platform Carousell that were never fulfilled.
+On 4 April 2020, SPF also arrested a man for suspected money-laundering offences amounting to S$10.3 million over the purchase of surgical masks and hand sanitisers that were never fulfilled.

 The Ministry of Social and Family Development (MSF) and SPF were investigating possible abuses of the COVID-19 Temporary Relief Fund (TRF), which is supposed to provide financial assistance to those eligible.
-There were cases of scammers impersonating the Chinese police force asking for many personal details.
-A total of 394 COVID-19-related scams occurred between January and April, with losses totalling S$1.4 million.
-There have also been false rumours of National Environment Agency and police officers actively checking residential units to ensure that people were complying with circuit breaker rules.
+A total of 394 COVID-19-related scams occurred between January and April 2020, with losses totalling S$1.4 million.

-In 2021, SPF warned about a new type of scams involving oxygen machines.
-The scammers use compromised WhatsApp accounts to solicit donations for the purchase of oxygen concentrator machines to be sent to India.
+In 2021, SPF started distributing a warning about a new type of scam involving oxygen machines.
+The scammers reportedly exploited compromised WhatsApp accounts to solicit donations for the purchase of oxygen concentrator machines to be sent to India.